UNC Chapel Hill

 ARTS ON CAMPUS A large portion of the university’s dynamic identity is reflected in the art’s community.
 UNC’s largest performing arts venue, Memorial Hall, has become a premier destination for arts in North Carolina and the United States—the venue’s Carolina Performing Arts Series in the past has offered everything from world-class performances by the Bolshoi Ballet to poetry readings by poets Robert Frost and Maya Angelou.
 The oldest performing arts venue on campus, Playmakers Theatre, is a registered National Historic Landmark and home to the critically acclaimed Playmakers Repertory Company.
 If studio art is what you prefer than the Ackland Art Museum, home to more than 16,000 works of arts free to students and the public, is sure to suit your fancy.
 Learn more about UNC's various art venues.
 Other Relevant Links: UNC Chapel Hill Events Calendar Carolina Performing Arts Center

 PARKING ON CAMPUS

 Thousands of people commute into Chapel Hill each day—it is essential to know the key visitor parking areas on UNC’s campus to ensure a pleasant experience while visiting UNC.
 There are a total of six visitor parking areas; Dogwood Parking Deck, Morehead Planetarium Lot, Rams Head Deck, Highway 54 Lot, the Ambulatory Care Lot and the Swain Visitor Lot.
-Parking rates are $1.50 hour in all visitor parking lots.
+Parking rates are $1.50 and $1.75 hour depending on the lot or deck.
 Learn more about lot locations.